R/bicriterion_iterated_local_search_call.R

 different measure of dissimilarity is preferred, you may pass a

-self-generated dissimilarity matrix via the argument x
+self-generated dissimilarity matrix via the argument x.
+The

-can additionally be used if
+argument dispersion_distances can additionally be used if

 the dispersion should be computed on the basis of a different